Vincit/objection.js/doc/index.md

 Person.relationMappings = {
   pets: {
     relation: Model.OneToManyRelation,
     // The related model.
-This can be either a Model subclass constructor or an
+This can be either a Model
-    // absolute file path to a module that exports one.
-We use the file path version
+    // subclass constructor or an absolute file path
+    // to a module that exports one.
+We use the file
-    // here to prevent require loops.
+    // path version in this example to prevent require
+    // loops.
     modelClass: __dirname + '/Animal',
     join: {
       from: 'Person.id',